MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-assistant.md

 topic-status: Drafting
 ---

-# Configure Sales Insights assistant
+# Configure Sales Insights Assistant

-The assistant helps the sellers to track their daily actions and communications through a collection of actionable cards known as insight cards.
+The Assistant (formerly known as Relationship assistant) helps the sellers to track their daily actions and communications through a collection of actionable cards known as insight cards.

 > [!IMPORTANT]
 > By enabling this feature, you consent to share data about your customers' email activity with an external system.
 Data imported from external systems into Dynamics 365 for Sales are subject to our privacy statement.

 The Sales Insights provides assistant in two forms:

 - **Assistant for free**: This feature is available as free along with Dynamics 365 Sales.
 As an administrator, you must configure this feature for sellers in your organization to view insight cards such as task due today, custom activity due today, and email due today.
+These cards are available out-of-the-box with Dynamics 365 Sales.
 By default, the base cards are available in your organization, even if you do not enable the assistant.
 To configure Assistant (free), see [Configure and manage insight cards for Assistant (free)](#configure-and-manage-insight-cards-for-assistant-free).

 - **Assistant with advanced features through Studio**: The advanced assistant is available in Dynamics 365 Sales through the **Dynamics 365 Sales Insights** license.
 As an administrator, you must configure this feature for sales managers and sellers to create and manage insight cards through Studio.
-To configure the advanced Assistant, see [Configure Assistant (full capabilities) to manage insight cards](#configure-assistant-full-capabilities-to-manage-insight-cards).
+The Assistant (full capabilites) contains the **Home** and **Optimize ranking** tabs along with the tab **Insight cards** for you to configure and manage the custom insight cards.
+To configure the advanced Assistant, see [Configure and manage insight cards for Assistant (full capabilities)](#configure-and-manage-insight-cards-for-assistant-full-capabilities).

-    > [!NOTE]
-    > If you are using the preview Assistant, you will see the tabs **Home** and **Optimize ranking** already available for you and you don't need to do any additional configuration to enable the feature.

 ## Configure and manage insight cards for Assistant (free)